WILLIAM GEAR British, 1915-1997

 On a travelling scholarship in 1937, William Gear chose to study under French painter Fernand Léger.
 The Second World War interrupted these formative years and, by 1940, Gear had joined the Royal Corps of Signals.
 Dispatched to the Middle East, he still had the discipline to paint - mostly works on paper of damaged landscapes - with exhibitions in Jerusalem, Tel Aviv, Cairo as well as in Italy in Siena and Florence.

-At the same time inclusion in Cobra shows in Amsterdam and Copenhagen in 1949, alongside Constant, Corneille and Appel, underpinned his affiliation to a reinvigorated form of abstract expressionism.
-William Gear worked at the time in the fluid medium of opaque watercolour, usually on card with pockets of intense colour on a white or neutral ground.
-While some pieces were purely abstract, others carried their own suggestion of landscape, or even a form of Celtic figuration.
+At the same time, inclusion in Cobra shows in Amsterdam and Copenhagen in 1949, alongside Constant, Corneille and Appel, underpinned his affiliation to a reinvigorated form of abstract expressionism.
+William Gear worked at the time in the fluid medium of opaque watercolour, usually on a card with pockets of intense colour on a white or neutral ground.
+While some pieces were purely abstract, others carried their own suggestion of a landscape or even a form of Celtic figuration.

 William Gear chose not to live in London or join fellow abstract artists in St Ives, preferring the independence of a village in Kent between 1953 and 1958.
 This period saw the continued development of large landscape structures, as well as "side-roads" into sculptural subjects and minimalist colour paintings, which openly acknowledged the influence of Nicolas de Stael.
 His move to Birmingham came with the appointment as Head of the Faculty of Fine Art, Birmingham College of Art, in 1964, a post he held until retirement in 1975.